ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 # The Anatomy of an OCANNL Backend

-## Design around compiling and running code
+## Design around compiling and running code, backend interfaces

 Currently, OCANNL integrates new backends via code in [backends.ml](backends.ml). `Backends` introduces the context-specific `routine` type, and has a helper `lower_assignments` that wraps `Assignments.lower` and `Low_level.optimize_proc`.
 The interface to a `Backend` has `compile` functions, to allow some backends handle assignments directly, instead of using the optimized C-like representation `Low_level.t`.